Gwen-p/DAT250_expass2/dat250-expass2.md

 ## Technical Implementation

 ### Domain Model
-The application implements the domain model as specified in the assignment:
+The application implements a version the domain model in the assignment but with :
-- **User**: Users with username and email who can create polls and vote
+- **User**: Users with username (used as an ID) and email who can create polls and vote.
-- **Poll**: Voting polls containing questions, validity period, and voting options
+- **Poll**: Voting polls containing questions, validity period, and voting options.
-- **VoteOption**: Individual options within a poll with caption and presentation order
+- **VoteOption**: Individual options within a poll with caption and presentation order.
-- **Vote**: Records of user votes with timestamps and user associations
+- **Vote**: Records of user votes with timestamps and user associations.

 ### REST API Structure
 Implemented three main controllers with comprehensive CRUD operations: